-• Print Setup

-The contents of this dialog box depend upon the type of printer chosen, but it usually lets you choose the printer, orientation, paper size, and other options.
-The choice of orientation affects the Print Preview partitioning.
+• Print Setup: The contents of this dialog box depend upon the type of printer chosen, but it usually lets you choose the printer, orientation, paper size, and other options.
+The choice of orientation affects the partitioning.

-• Print Preview

-This option lets you preview how the schematic will be partitioned for printing into one or more sheets.
-Its display looks like Figure 13-1.
+• Print Preview: This option lets you preview how the schematic will be partitioned for printing into one or more sheets.